 Meggan lost 25 lbs*

 *People following the WW program can expect to lose 1-2 pounds/week.
-Meggan lost weight on a prior program and continued on WW Freestyle™.
+Meggan lost weight on a prior program and is continuing on myWW™.
 Watch Meggan as she moves forward towards her big day in the video below.

 In Meggan’s words: